netliferesearch/craft-starter/README.md

 >Peow peow!

 - Amazon S3: Craft CMS 2.x doesn't support bucket location Frankfurt because it uses a newer authentication method.

+- Redis: Remember to uncomment Redis-settings in `general.php`.
+If not Heroku will fail miserably.